-Aren’t these Spider Cookies the cutest??
-I love simple and I love fun halloween themed treats.
+Aren’t they the cutest??
+I love simple and I love fun halloween treats.
+These easy Halloween cookies are one of our Halloween favorites!

-The kids love the little eyeballs and all of the spooky (ok, cute!) spider cookies look awesome on the table.
+The kids love the little eyeballs and all of the spooky (ok, cute!) spider cookies look awesome on the table and are a quick easy treat that will go perfectly with your decor!
+So much fun!

 Items Needed to make Spider Cookies